klutchell/mediaserver/README.md

 ```
 _See https://docs.docker.com/engine/installation/ for additional installation options._

+### Configuration

-#### 3. Configure DNS
+#### 1. Forward DNS

 I'm using CloudFlare for my DNS, since it's free and offers some features that you wouldn't
 normally get with your domain registrar.
-These steps should be similar for other DNS providers.
+These steps should be similar for other DNS providers though.

 Forward the following A-level domains to your server public IP address (where `12.34.56.78` is your
 server public-facing address).